 On a July 17, 2000 NPR broadcast, correspondent Anne Sutton reported an anonymous firm in Florida paid the back-taxes on the Buckner building, which raised optimism for new development.
 Unfortunately, nothing materialized.

-It was not until the 1980s, when most of the windows had been broken, that the condition of the building began to noticeably deteriorate as critters, precipitation, and vegetation began to move in.
+It was not until the 1980s, when most of the windows of the Buckner Building had been broken, that the condition of the building began to noticeably deteriorate as critters, precipitation, and vegetation began to move in.

 For thirty years – twenty of which were unused – the monolith withstood everything Mother Nature could summon.
 But with the help of vandals, the rate of deterioration has quickly increased.